Find out more about the current outbreak of measles in New Zealand.

 Our relationship with India

 Our relationship with India is a priority for New Zealand and its importance to New Zealand is growing.
-India’s strong economy, large population and international influence make it a key partner in the Asia-Pacific region.
+India’s strong economy, large population and international influence make it a key partner in the Indo-Pacific region.
 It also represents enormous potential for our exporters.

-Both our countries have an interest in the prosperity and stability of the Asia-Pacific region, and actively participate in the East Asia Summit and the ASEAN Regional Forum.
+Both our countries have an interest in the prosperity and stability of the Indo-Pacific region, and actively participate in the East Asia Summit and the ASEAN Regional Forum.
 India is a Post Forum Dialogue partner in the Pacific Islands Forum.
 We also connect as members of a number of international organisations including the United Nations, the World Trade Organization, and the Commonwealth.

 Total two-way trade in goods and services

 Goods exports to India

-Top exports: logs, coal, wool, aluminium and fruit
+Top exports: wood, coal, wool, aluminium and fruit

 Goods imports from India